nicklockwood/CryptoCoding/README.md

     - (id)unarchiveRootObjectWithPassword:(NSString *)password;

 This decodes the original object from a CryptoArchive and returns it.
 CryptoArchives are versioned.
-If the integer part of the archive version is greater than the `CryptoCodingVersion` of the currently installed version of the library, the decryption process will fail and the method will return nil.
+If the inetegr part of the archive version is greater than the `CryptoCodingVersion` of the currently installed version of the library, the decryption process will fail and the method will return nil.
 The same applies if the password doesn't match the one used to create the archive.

 CryptoCoder methods